Recovery International: Presentation of Examples

-Only members who have read Mental Health Through Will Training are allowed to participate in this portion of the meeting.
 Those participating form a "panel" although they are usually seated face-to-face around a table.
 The group leader reminds the members that examples should be constructed around day-to-day events as Recovery is a non-professional organization and cannot help people with major problems.
 This statement is qualified, however, with Low's opinion that the majority of a nervous patient's problems are related to "trivial" incidents.
 Rather than being a limitation of Recovery's program, this is intended to be a novel treatment approach.
 A day-today trivial event may generalize to other problems experienced by the member.
 Discussion of trivialities is less threatening than complex problems, making a discussion of coping mechanisms possible.

 A survey of groups in Chicago in 1971 and 1977 found that most examples presented were stories of successful application of the Recovery method, less than ten percent represented "problem examples" where the application was not successful.

 Group participation

 After an Example has been given, the meeting is opened for "group spotting".
 During this period other members of the panel are allowed to comment on the Example based on Recovery principles.
-This group leader usually makes the first comments, and if there are no volunteers to continue, he or she may call on panel members to provide commentary.
+This group leader usually makes the first comments, and if there are no volunteers to continue, may call on panel members to provide commentary.
 Comments not based on Recovery's concepts or not related to the example are stopped by the group leader.
 Comments are either classed as positive, praise for application of a Recovery method, or negative, related to an instance where a method was not applied.
 An Example rarely passes without mention of additional Recovery techniques that could be applied to it.
 This serves as a constant reminder that Recovery's method can never be practiced perfectly; members can always learn from experience and benefit from group practice.

 For example, a person may experience "lowered feelings" (depression) because they are aiming for a perfect performance.
 Trying to be perfect or trying to appear perfect leads one to feel down if one makes even the slightest mistake.
 All improvements, no matter how small, are acknowledged and members are encouraged to endorse themselves for their efforts—not for their successes.
 Longstanding members are encouraged to share their success with the Recovery methods to help newcomers.
 Low saw the sharing of successes by veteran members as an essential component of meetings, as it demonstrates that distressing sensations can be endured, impulses can be controlled, and obsessions can be checked.